ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 has been issued under.

 To prevent against this, servers MUST only use one private key for issuing tokens at any given time.
-Servers may use two or more keys for redemption to allow servers for seamless key rotation.
+Servers MAY use one or more keys for redemption to allow servers for seamless key rotation.

+Servers may rotate keys as a means of revoking tokens issued under old or otherwise expired keys.
+Alternatively, servers may include expiration information as metadata alongside the token; See {{metadata}} for more discussion about metadata constraints.
+Both techinques are equivalent since they cryptographically bind expiration to individual tokens.

-Key rotations must be limited in frequency for similar reasons.
+Key rotations should be limited in frequency for similar reasons.
 See
 {{parametrization}} for guidelines on what frequency of key rotations are permitted.